UnNamedPerson/DSND-blog-post-project/README.md

 Files in this project:
 "Main.ipynp" file has the main python code for the project.
-"survey_results_public 22.csv" has the main data set used in this project "readme" the normal readme file.
+"22 survey data.zip" has the main data set used in this project "readme.md" the normal readme file.